Ape Escape 2

 US | China |

-The Japanese and Chinese versions use a different text font when compared to the other versions. the European version gets an entirely new logo to compensate for its name change.
-The registered trademark symbol was changed to an unregistered trademark symbol, and the exclamation mark for "Press the START button" text was removed.
-The copyright info was also updated.
+The Japanese and Chinese versions each use a different text font when than the other versions.
+The European version uses an entirely different logo.
+The registered trademark symbol was changed to an trademark symbol, and the European version adds an exclamation mark to the "Press the START button" text.
+The year in the copyright info was also updated.

 Opening Song